pacefico/vanhackathon-7snake-game/README.md

 > So, after the stack will have then Snake1=(0,0)(1,0) and Snake2=(0,0)(0,1).
 > After completing a snake with 7 nodes, it birth and is placed into a dictionary thas has a total value as its key and a list of snakes with same total value.
 > Once new snakes were being generating, a comparing is made into this dictionary to find the first 2 that has the same total amount.
-> Ps: The stacks was used to avoid recursion, it kept the solution iterative and faste
+> Ps: The stacks was used to avoid recursion, it kept the solution iterative and faster.

 This problem is a typical search problem much like tic-tac-toe or chess.
 You must search through a (large) space for possible solutions.
 The cleverness (in our view) is in the way you enumerate the search space.